 2011 Heritage Classic: Calgary vs. Montreal

-This being Canada, we doubt anyone seriously doubted the 2011 NHL Heritage Classic was an in any danger of being cancelled due to the terrifyingly cold temperatures in the lead-up.
+This being Canada, we doubt anyone seriously doubted the 2011 NHL Heritage Classic was in any danger of being cancelled due to the terrifyingly cold temperatures in the lead-up.

-Still, the unexpectedly cold temperatures caused more than a few headaches for organizers prepping the rink.
+Still, the unexpectedly cold caused more than a few headaches for organizers prepping the rink.
 At one point, it was so cold, cracks were detected in the ice, due to brittleness caused by overnight lows down to -25C.

 On game day, the temperatures were a little more reasonable, but gradually plunged to -9C as the evening wore in, with stiff winds making it feel almost as cold as -20.